• Skip to primary navigation

 Got Allergies?
 Try these foods!

-September 6, 2016 by Bridget Leave a Comment
+September 6, 2016 by Bridget 1 Comment

 If you’ve got allergies, Spring and late Summer are really annoying times of year.
 (If you’ve started your daily nose spray regimen or are getting an itchy throat and ears like I am, you know what I’m talking about!)
 But for kids, it can be even worse since allergies often lead to painful ear infections.
 And, many doctors don’t want to prescribe allergy medicines for young children.